YuliyaSheichenka/Encyclopedia/encyclopedia.md

 After that, if you try to run any git command (ex. git status), you will receive the following message:
 fatal: not a git repository

+### How to create a new git branch
+git checkout -b new_branch
+(This way you immediately switch to the created branch)

+### How to switch to an existing git branch
+git checkout -b main
+(Here we switched back to the already existing 'main' branch)

 ### How to keep your keys or credentials secure when pushing code on GitHub